Complete Guide to Wood Species for Hardwood Floors

 The unique thing about birch is there are many different species that vary greatly in quality.
 You’ll see this most easily in the hardness scores.
 Yellow birch is the one we graded here at 1260, but you’ll find a range of paper birch in the 900s to sweet birch at 1470!
 That’s a big range, so make sure you take a look at your particular birch.

 Not only does it’s hardness change, but different varieties of birch can have many different colors and appearances.
 This is one wood you won’t really know what you get until you see it.

 Janka Rating: 1260 (varies greatly depending on the species of birch)

 Red/White Oak: the wood prom queen and king (aka most popular)

 Oak is the most common wood flooring.
-It has “good enough” hardness—not the most durable but definitely can hold up in most rooms.
+As a type of grey hardwood, it has “good enough” hardness—not the most durable but definitely can hold up in most rooms.
 And since it’s common in the United States, it’s also relatively affordable.

 Red oak has warm tones which flow from rusty red to golden brown.
 It is the most popular hardwood floor choice in the USA, mostly because it compliments many home decor styles, including classic, contemporary and country.

 White oak is even harder than red oak, so you will often see it used in high traffic areas or homes filled with kids and pets.
 Despite that, it is very similar in price.